Consolidating Your Investment Accounts: The Full Guide

 Remember that all investments come with expenses and fees — and they can be well worth the price if it means getting better results than you could see on your own.
 But if you keep multiple accounts in many different funds with various financial advisors, you could be paying higher fees than necessary.

-When you’re 70 years and six months old or more and still working, there are some additional benefits and considerations that may come into play when you consolidate investment accounts to a single institution or advisor.
+When you’re 72 years old or more and still working, there are some additional benefits and considerations that may come into play when you consolidate investment accounts to a single institution or advisor.
 If you’re considering consolidating 401(k) plans at this age, check to see whether your current employer will let you move a previous 401(k) into your current one.
 If so, you may be able to avoid taking the RMD for that year.
 With your investments consolidated, you’ll have fewer individual accounts to keep track of, so you can more easily track your RMDs.
 Remember, you’ll want to see if the fees on your new 401(k) would be lower than your old account, and take the opportunity to rebalance the portfolio.

 Consolidating your investments and retirement accounts can make your financial life easier to track, more organized, and even less expensive to manage.
 Usually, it’s easier to get to a tax-efficient plan when your accounts are consolidated at a single institution.
 When investments are divided among a variety of brokerages or advisors, it’s more difficult to see the full picture and get the proper advice on potential tax losses for your personal situation.
 Change of address becomes easier, too.
 Especially for snowbirds who will reside in another state for several months at a time each year.
 Plus, consolidating investment accounts makes it easier to keep track of beneficiary designations.
 And, it it will make things easier on your beneficiaries, too.